-Boise ID Metro AreaQ2 2020 Report
+Boise ID Metro AreaQ3 2020 Report

-Boise Metro Home Prices- Q2 2020
+Boise Metro Home Prices- Q3 2020

 Quarterly Median Existing Home Prices are the most reliable indicator of housing market price trends.
 Monthly numbers are too small and erratic.
 I use only existing homes in my chart, as the ebb & flow of new construction can skew the numbers.

-Year over year, the median in Canyon County is up 13.66% when compared to Q2 of 2019.
-Supply is extremely low, so do not miss out on the rest of this year, especially with mortgage rates setting new record lows.
+Year over year, the median in Canyon County is now up 16.25% when compared to Q3 of 2019.
+Supply remains extremely low, so do not miss out on the rest of this year, especially with mortgage rates setting new record low.

-I have many more charts!
+I have many more charts.
 See My Market Monitor for more information on Boise Metro housing markets and trends, updated monthly.

 I am always happy to answer real estate questions; recommend a good lender, provide a free CMA or neighborhood history, an investment analysis, should-I-refi-or-remodel questions, first-timer education, etc.